eiskalteschatten/developersnotebook/README.md

 - Compile and create an application bundle: `make create-mac-bundle`
 - Compile, create and run the application bundle: `make build-run-mac`

-**Note:** The libraries are not bundled within the macOS application bundle yet and are thus still required to be installed separately to run it.
-This will change when Developer's Notebook gets closer to completion.
+All required libraries are automatically bundled in the macOS application bundle.

 ## Running